 Two patterns appear in that one-paragraph report that would mirror the future of his short life: being arrested in Sacramento, and spontaneous confessions.
 In fact, that was just the second time he was arrested in Sacramento.

 The third time he was arrested in Sacramento came in May 1948.
-Convicted of assault, Gomez was sent back to the Sacramento County road camp to serve a sixty-day sentence.
+Convicted of assault, Gomez was sent back to the Sacramento County road camp to serve a sixty-day sentence building roads for the county.
 For some unclear reason, he walked away from the road crew a few weeks before his time was completed.
+Considering this fact, it’s probable he would have only left the road crew if his life was in danger.

 But freedom and Lloyd Gomez were not a good match and that July (the same time he would have completed his road crew sentence) he was arrested in Las Vegas for counterfeiting and sentenced to serve one year and one day at the McNeil Island Federal Prison Penitentiary in Washington state.